IHE/ITI.PCF/input/pagecontent/volume-1.md

 Deny for all uses except when explicit override reason is given by user that is authorized to use explicit override (aka Break-Glass).

-TODO: Is this out-of-scope of PCF as it is not really consent?
-Might this be informationally described and not part of an option?

 **Pre-conditions**:

 The controlling Organization has identified various roles that would have the ability to declare an access override (aka Break-Glass), and has mechanisms in place to prevent any inappropriate use.
 There is no expectation that the Break-Glass is only for treatment, although the controlling Organization policy may be specific to treatment.
 In this way this option can be used for any purposeOfUse and override rational that the controlling Organization deems appropriate.